The IGFSA and Why It Matters?

-About the IGFThe Internet Governance Forum (IGF) brings people together from all stakeholder groups as equals, in discussions on issues relating to the Internet.
+The Internet Governance Forum (IGF) brings people together from all stakeholder groups as equals, in discussions on issues relating to the Internet.
 The IGF is inclusive and anyone can participate.
-In addition: In addition, the IGF:
+In addition:

 - While there is no negotiated outcome of the meeting, the IGF informs and inspires those with policy-making power.
 At the annual meeting delegates discuss, exchange information and share good practices with each other.